-Long-term supply agreements have been entered into with Central Texas Electric Cooperative (which such agreement is currently in the amendment process), the City of Boerne, the City of Seguin, and the Kerrville Public Utility Board to provide supply for terms that began in June 2013 and extend through 2021 for Central Texas Electric Cooperative and through 2023 for the other three entities.
+Long-term supply agreements have been entered into with Central Texas Electric Cooperative, the City of Boerne, the City of Seguin, and the Kerrville Public Utility Board to provide supply for terms that began in June 2013 and extends through 2021 for Central Texas Electric Cooperative and through 2023 for the other three entities.
 The requirements under the existing wholesale agreements are firm energy obligations of CPS.
 In addition, from time to time, CPS provides a variety of supply arrangements on a short-term basis for terms ranging from one month up to one year with a variety of approved counterparts.